byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 ## Typical Section Model

-The first model we will be constructing is the typical section structural model, as shown in the following figure.
+The first model we will be constructing is the typical section structural model.

 ![](typical-section.svg)